Joins

 b.c1

-INNER JOIN USING maintains the standard order of the output from left to right excluding duplicates:
+INNER JOIN USING maintains the standard column order from left to right, excluding duplicates:

 CREATE TABLE a(c1, c2, c5, c6)